10 of the best British bike brands of the ‘70s and ‘80s: featuring Raleigh, Harry Quinn, Carlton, Holdsworth + more

 > Best British bike brands - 11 UK outfits that make top quality bikes and gear

 50 years ago, British-made and badged bikes were very much on top of their game on home turf.
-There were foreign brands available, with Peugeot being particularly prominent, and limited numbers of higher-end Italian and other European frames were also slowly becoming available.
-Even so, most serious riders went for custom or handmade frames and built them up to personal spec.
-There was also a growing market for quality ready assembled bikes in the UK.
+There were foreign brands available, with Peugeot being particularly prominent, and limited numbers of higher-end Italian and other European frames were also slowly coming through.
+Even so, most serious riders went for custom or handmade frames from UK makers and built them up to personal spec.
+There was also a growing market for quality, ready-assembled bikes in the UK.

 > Retro vs modern: comparing a vintage steel racer with a modern machine